Apple: It's About The Forest, Not The Tea Leaves

 But before I look into the other key aspects of Apple's results, let me revisit this very important Asian market, now armed with a bit more information from last evening's earnings call.

 The company's management team clarified that China saw strength in Mac and Services in fiscal 2Q17, both of which logged "strong double-digit" YOY growth, with the former reaching the 20% mark.
-Considering Greater China as a whole was down -14% YOY, the weakness more than likely was driven primarily by soft iPhone sales, particularly on the lower-end of the spectrum since the 7 Plus seems to be performing better than previous "Plus" versions in the country.
+Considering Greater China as a whole was down -14% YOY, the weakness more than likely was driven primarily by soft iPhone sales, particularly on the lower end of the spectrum since the 7 Plus seems to be performing better than previous "Plus" versions in the country.

 I was a bit surprised to see CEO Tim Cook credit FX headwinds once again as a negative factor in the country's performance, considering the Chinese Yuan stabilized and even pulled back slightly in the March quarter.
 But perhaps one must wait for the currency to gain more significant ground against the U.S. and Hong Kong dollars before Chinese consumers start reaching for their pockets once again.

 A bit more concerning is the fact that travel limitations introduced in 2015 for mainland residents entering Hong Kong seems to be well correlated with the fall in consumer spending on the island.
 The negative implications of this type of policy might be a bit harder for companies like Apple to shake off in the longer term.

 On the other side of the investment thesis, the Services division performed well, although not impressively so.
 The graph below (in millions) suggests that fiscal 2Q17 results lagged, although not by much, the growth run rate that Apple would need to sustain in order to deliver double the 2016 revenues by 2020 - as management has promised to do.
 Considering that relative growth tends to slow down as a business becomes as large as Apple's Services division will be, I was hoping for growth at or slightly above 20% this quarter to compensate for a potential slowdown in the future.